 The year of 1939 is known to be the most outstanding year for motion pictures of all times, having titles such as The Wizard of Oz, Gone With the Wind, Stagecoach and Mr. Smith Goes to Washington nominated for the Best Picture category at the Oscars.
-However, the more time passes the more I become fascinated with how incredible the year of 1959 was.
+However, the more time passes the more I become fascinated with how incredible the year 1959 was.
 Since I love making lists of the best films of each year, I decided to talk about a year that I believe it was the best of all.

 “North by Northwest” by Alfred Hitchcock

-Despite Psycho would have only be released on 1960, Hitchcock had the 50’s on his hand with more than 30 years of experience, several box-offices hits and international acclaim for The 39 Steps, The Lady Vanishes, Notorious, Rear Window, Vertigo, Dial M For Murder, and the list goes on.
+Despite Psycho would’ve been released on 1960, Hitchcock had the 50’s on his hand with more than 30 years of experience, several box-offices hits and international acclaim for The 39 Steps, The Lady Vanishes, Notorious, Rear Window, Vertigo, Dial M For Murder, and the list goes on.
 However, North by Northwest is probably in my opinion, his greatest film ever made.
 It’s the perfect spy thriller, from technical characteristics to entertainment value.
 It has an incredible sense of style, starring Cary Grant with one of the most notorious performances with a sunglass on film history, Saul Bass’ design and one of the most thrilling chases scenes and plot twists ever seen in an American film.
-Even if you don’t think North by Northwest is Hitchcok’s best film, you can’t deny that the director was at his best part of his career.
+Even if you don’t think North by Northwest is Hitchcock’s best film, you can’t deny that the director was at his best part of his career.

 “Ben-Hur” by William Wyler

 You may not be a big fan of three and a half hours epic movies from the classical period of Hollywood, but you can’t deny that Ben-Hur is probably one the best films ever made.
-Being the most expensive production of its time and having a script of 550 pages, Ben-Hur is special not only because is an amazing film, but also because it’s one of the last epic productions that Hollywood survived as the Italian Neo-realism and the French New Wave would impact american audiences to create the New Hollywood Cinema at the end of the 60’s.
-Ben-Hur also received 12 Oscar nominations, which despite the fact a movie like La La Land can achieve such thing nowadays, it was a pretty big deal in 1959, specially because of the fact that it won 11 statues out of the 12 nominations, losing Original Script for Room at the Top, another movie that has significant impact on 1959 as being one of the first films of the british kitchen-sink realism.
+Being the most expensive production of its time and having a script of 550 pages, Ben-Hur is special not only because is an amazing film, but also because it’s one of the last epic productions that survived in Hollywood as the Italian Neo-realism and the French New Wave would impact American audiences to create the New Hollywood Cinema at the end of the ’60s.
+Ben-Hur also received 12 Oscar nominations, which despite the fact a movie like La La Land can achieve such a thing nowadays, it was a pretty big deal in 1959, specially because of the fact that it won 11 statues out of the 12 nominations, losing Original Script for Room at the Top, another movie that has significant impact on 1959 as being one of the first films of the British kitchen-sink realism.
 Not to mention Ben-Hur can be quiet surprising until this day.

 “Some Like It Hot” by Billy Wilder

 If you haven’t watched a Marilyn Monroe film and wonders what’s the big deal, the moment you set eyes on her on Some Like It Hot you immediately think “oh, that’s why”.
-From one of my favourite directors of all times, Some Like It Hot is probably my favourite american comedy.
+From one of my favorite directors of all times, Some Like It Hot is probably my favorite American comedy.
 You would never imagine a film about two guys dressed as women to run away from a mob would end up receiving 6 Oscars nominations.
 But Billy Wilder, as most of his films, is a master of story-telling and delivers one of the funniest pictures ever made, staring the beautiful Marilyn Monroe and outstanding acting from Tony Curtis and Jack Lemmon.
 A must-watch classic!

 “The 400 Blows” by François Truffaut

 The 400 Blows is probably the most mentioned film on Papiro & Mint, so if you haven’t watched already you are just being stupid.
-But the fact this master-piece was released in 1959 is extremely important because it marks the first Cahier du Cinema film critic to ever direct a film, who was inspired and influenced by the ideals of the auteur concept developed from the cinephile wave that started on France after WWII, starting a movement known as the nouvelle vague or French New Wave, which changed cinema with its theories of production and film language.
+But the fact this masterpiece was released in 1959 is extremely important because it marks the first Cahier du Cinema film critic to ever direct a film, who was inspired and influenced by the ideals of the auteur concept developed from the cinephile wave that started on France after WWII, starting a movement known as the nouvelle vague or French New Wave, which changed cinema with its theories of production and film language.
 The critic in question is no one else than François Truffaut, who ended up making three more sequels of this film and becoming part of film history along with Jean-Luc Godard and several other directors of the nouvelle vague.

 “The Big Night” by Mauro Bolognini

 The Big Night may not be a very famous movie, but it definitely should be.
-Written by one of my favourite directors, Pier Paolo Pasolini, this Neo-Realistic thriller is a homoerotic tale about boys stealing cars, selling guns and having sex with prostitutes while some leftists ideas are thrown into the mix.
+Written by one of my favorite directors, Pier Paolo Pasolini, this Neo-Realistic thriller is a homoerotic tale about boys stealing cars, selling guns and having sex with prostitutes while some leftists ideas are thrown into the mix.
 Being an influencing director of his generation along with Fellini and Luchino Visconti, Bolognini’s film was a shock at the time it was released, having it censored by the Italian Ministry of Culture.
 Having Jean-Claude Brialy in one of his firsts performances, The Big Night is an unknown pearl that you must-watch!

 “Hiroshima Mon Amour” by Alain Resnais